niranjana232003/Real-time-chat-Application/README.md

 # Real-time-chat-Application

-A scalable real-time chat application built with Spring Boot,WebSockets,STOMP, and SockJS.
+A scalable real-time chat application built with Spring Boot, WebSockets, STOMP, and SockJS.
 Enables instant messaging between users in a secure and efficient backend system.

+Features:-

-Real-time bidirectional communication using WebSocket
+-Real-time bidirectional communication using WebSocket

-STOMP protocol for structured messaging
+-STOMP protocol for structured messaging

-SockJS fallback for browser compatibility
+-SockJS fallback for browser compatibility

-Lightweight and scalable backend
+-Lightweight and scalable backend

-Built with clean Java + Spring Boot architecture
+-Built with clean Java + Spring Boot architecture